volatilityfoundation/volatility3/doc/source/using-as-a-library.rst

     constructed.set_open_method(file_handler)

-The file_handler must adhere to the :py:class:`~volatility3.framework.interfaces.plugins.FileHandlerInterface`, which represents an IO[bytes] object but also contains a `preferred_filename` attribute as a hint.
+The file_handler must adhere to the :py:class:`~volatility3.framework.interfaces.plugins.FileHandlerInterface`, which represents an IO[bytes] object but also contains a `preferred_filename` attribute as a hint indicating what the file being produced should be called.
+When a plugin produces a new file, rather than opening it with the python `open` method, it will use the `FileHandlerInterface` and construct it with a descriptive filename, and then write bytes to it using the `write` method, just like other python file-like objects.
+This allows web user interfaces to offer the files for download, whilst CLIs to write them to disk and other UIs to handle files however they need.

 All of this functionality has been condensed into a framework method called `construct_plugin` which will take and run the automagics, and instantiate the plugin on the provided `base_config_path`.
 It also